thebigbadbobby/Symphony/documentation/models.md

   - This is an array of all the owners of the small business.
 We do this to allow for multiple people to log in with their google account and still be editing the same stuff.
 - `pickupTimes24hr`
   - This is an array representing a range of times (in military time). `pickupTimes24hr[0]` is the start time, `pickupTimes24hr[0]` is the end time.

-#### Desired fields:

-- `pickupTime`
-  - When they want the driver to come and pick up their orders every day.
 - `locality`
   - So we know what drivers are allowed to be assigned there.

+#### Desired fields:

 - `cutoffTime`
   - So we can warn the small business owner what that time is and when they are beyond it (so we can't fullfill it that day)